 When a flight of harpies, beset by a relentless demonic menace from beneath the dark seas, used their captivating song to lure a ship to ruin, they sought allies instead of food.
 Thus, was born Fraywrack, a war camp created by the strange alliance of man and monster against a far greater threat.
 Now, hidden by the broken remains of their ship, the wreck’s survivors and their later recruits train endlessly for a fight they fear they have little hope of winning.
 Still, they persevere, welcoming adventurers who may wish to learn some lessons of their own or, just maybe, lend their own might to the struggle.

-Endzeitgeist has given Village Backdrop: Lanthorn (SNE) five stars + his seal of approval.
-Here’s my favourite bit of the review:
+Endzeitgeist has given Village Backdrop: Lanthorn (SNE) five stars + his seal of approval!
+I like this bit of the review most:

 Creighton Broadhurst\’s Lanthorn is one absolutely AMAZING settlement.
 I adore this place.
 The explanation of the atypical nature of the Flameskulls and the old-school-marketplace-section are certainly appreciated.
 The place\’s visual representation is glorious and the threat of trolls serious enough to warrant magical laser-lanterns.
 (At least that\’s how I picture them.)
 In short – this pdf has it all – Lanthorn is a fantastic village and, for me as a person, one of the coolest in the whole product line.